tanvir-chy-ahmed/TripTribe/README.md

 ---

 ## 💡 Inspiration
-✈️ TravelMate was created to:
+✈️ TripTribe was created to:
 - Make traveling more fun 🌟
 - Help people discover hidden gems 🗺️
 - Build a community of explorers who share their journeys 🤗